Normal Lab Values

 D. Squamous cell carcinoma

 49. A 30 year old lady has blood film shows with picture of anaemia with spherocytes.
+She has a recurrent history of getting pale and jaundiced.
+Abdominal examination reveals splenomegaly.
 What will you do?

 A. Direct Coomb Test